genderkit/genderkit/_articles/piercings.md

 You may want to look for reviews or ask people you know for recommendations of places that will perform piercing.

+{% capture warn %}
+If your piercing becomes infected, immediately seek medical attention.
+{% endcapture %}
+{% include warning warning=warn %}

+Signs of infection are are:

+- significant redness around the piercing
+- pus or green or yellow fluid
+- bleeding that isn't stopped by light pressure
+- an odd smell
+- lots of swelling
+- a high temperature (fever)
+- not wanting to or being able to move arms, legs, fingers, or another part of the body

+If you are experiencing these symptoms, immediately seek medical attention {% cite cieh2013 -l 29 %}.
+If left untreated an infection could lead to abscesses or in more serious cases sepsis (blood poisoning) or toxic shock syndrome.

 ### Are there other options?

 Not all jewellery requires piercing to use.
 Alternatives include clip-on, magnetic, or stick-on earrings, ear cuffs, and 'fake' nose rings.
 You may want to try these first to find out how you feel about wearing jewellery.